youkis/watermark/README.md

 +   `data` :
     bit list data such as [1,0,0,0,1,1].
 +   `shift` :
-    the shift value when the base sequence is convoluted. [tip]
+    the shift value when the base sequence is convoluted. [chip]
 +   `Returns embed sequence.`

 ### permutation(size,forward=1,seed=123) ###